 As they phased down public institutions for persons with psychiatric and intellectual disabilities, many States have relied upon nursing facilities as the "next generation" institutions for persons with disabilities.
 The Center has challenged this trend and invoked the protections of the Medicaid Act and the ADA to require States to provide integrated community supports for nursing facility residents with disabilities.
-For information on the Center's litigation on behalf of persons with brain injuries in nursing facilities (Hutchinson v.
-Patrick), click here.

 Documents and pleadings which may be helpful to attorneys litigating or considering the litigation of disability law related cases are available by following the links below.

 Rolland v.
-Patrick
+Patrick - Massachusetts

-SPRINGFIELD [May 8 2013] – US District Court Magistrate Judge Kenneth P. Neiman announced Wednesday he was prepared to dismiss the longstanding class action lawsuit, Rolland v.
+Springfield, MA - May 8, 2013 – US District Court Magistrate Judge Kenneth P. Neiman announced Wednesday he was prepared to dismiss the longstanding class action lawsuit, Rolland v.
 Patrick, that moved about 1800 people with intellectual and developmental disabilities out of nursing facilities into homes in the community.

 At the final hearing before a packed courtroom in federal court, Judge Neiman thanked the court monitor, attorneys for the plaintiffs and the defendants, and officials and staff from multiple state agencies for their work to “make sure the lives of [class members] are eased, enhanced and improved.”